Pokefans/Pokefans/doc/Development-Setup.md

 8. Configure the Web.Config from the Pokefans project to suit your needs.
 Make sure all specified Paths exist or strange things may happen, including, but not limited to the apocalypse and the release of all your shinies.
 9. Open the NuGet Package Manager Console, and type in Update-Database to migrate the database to the newest version.
 Make sure "Pokefans" is your startup project and the connection string in the Web.confg is valid.
 10. It may be a good idea to run `pokecli regen-search-index` to regenerate the search indexes.
 If you load demo data, this is neccessary for searching (and a whole lot of other features) to work properly.
 11. Now run the project.
 Your browser should open and display your local pokefans start page.
+Important: this step needs node to function properly because nobody can compile CSS in, say, python.
 12. Register an account
-13. Use `pokecli add-privilege -u <username> -p <privilege handle>` to add yourself to the "mitarbeiter", "super-administrator", "moderator" and "role-manager" privileges.
+13. Use `pokecli add-role -u <username> -r <role handle>` to add yourself to the "mitarbeiter", "super-administrator", "moderator" and "role-manager" roles.
 14. Log out of the website and log in again.
-You can now go to mitarbeit.pokefans.rocks and use the user management system to give yourself the remaining privileges.
+You can now go to mitarbeit.pokefans.rocks and use the user management system to give yourself the remaining roles.

 ## Linux
 1. Download and Install mono
-2. You need a really up to date mono.
-The one from the Arch Linux Repositories or the xamarin repositories will do.
-Debian stables mono is too old.
-Ubuntu probably too.
 2. Download and Install monodevelop
+3. Download and Install nodejs.
 3. If not already present, install xsp
 4. Clone and Build the Project
 5. Configure the Web.Config to your likings.